kubaau/rtx2lua/README.md

 `        rttr:GetWorld():AddStaticObject(127, 48, 561, 0xFFFF, 2)`
 Again, this is because the original script is wrong.
 In S2, due to an incorrect order of arguments for !MET_SET_MAP_ELEMENT, instead of activating the gate, a rock is placed in the middle of water north of the player's starting HQ.

-### FANpaign campaign chapter `II Die Verbannung` (MISSIONS_fanpaign/MIS_0001.RTX)
+### All FANpaign missions

+The gate is immediately activated.

+### FANpaign chapters 2, 3, 7, 8, 9, 10

-Map header says there is just one player while the script add several more.
+Map headers say there is just one player while the scripts add several more.